Aharonov-Bohm effect with an effective complex-valued vector potential: Results

+Then, if the charge is prepared in an even distribution of packets on both sides and is measured on a screen after completing the loop, the probability of finding it at a certain location is associated with different amplitudes traveling on each arm.
+This is the case regardless of the trajectory on each arm, as illustrated in Fig.~\ref{fig:amp}.

-\textit{Discussion}---As just seen, an effective complex vector potential can emerge in a pre and post-selected AB scenario with a quantized source of magnetic field.
-An observable consequence of the effective complex vector potential is a change in amplitude of the charge if it is stopped after each packet traveled an angle $\theta$.
-To be more precise, consider a protocol where a charge in the state $|\psi_0\rangle$ given by Eq. \eqref{initial-state} starts encircling a cylinder in the state $|\xi\rangle$ defined in Eq. \eqref{am-state}.
-Moreover, assume a detector is placed at an angle $\theta$ on the left arm of the cylinder.
-After the electron passes the detector, the cylinder is post-selected in a basis that contains the state $|\varphi\rangle$ introduced in Eq. \eqref{post-selection}.
-If this procedure is repeated many times, it will be observed that, before considering the post-selection, the detector clicks half of the time.
-However, after discarding the cases for which the result of the post-selection measurement differs from $|\varphi\rangle$, it will be concluded that, in the remaining cases, the detector on the left arm fires with probability $p_L$ given by
+The first observable effect before the completion of the AB loop we present corresponds to a change in amplitude of a moving charge encircling a magnetic field source and observed after each packet has traveled an angle $\theta$.
+To be more precise, detectors are placed at the locations $\theta$ and $-\theta$, where the charge is stopped in the state given by Eq.~\eqref{eq:dmatrix}.
+Following this, the cylinder is post-selected in the state in Eq.~\eqref{post-selection}, which assigns to the charge the state in Eq.~\eqref{eq:state-middle}.
+If this procedure is repeated many times, it will be observed that, before considering the post-selection, each detector clicks half of the time.
+However, after discarding the cases for which the result of the post-selection measurement differs from $|\phi_1\rangle$, it will be concluded that, in the remaining cases, the detector on the left arm fires with probability $p_L$ given by